gauteh/defmt-serial/example-pi-pico/README.md

 # Pi Pico defmt example

 ## Introduction
 This example shows you how to setup a Pi Pico to output defmt messages over serial.
 This is useful if you are not using a probe and defmt-rtt.

 ## Envrionment Setup
-This example relies on using `print-defmt` to decode the output sent over serial.
+This example relies on using `defmt-print` to decode the output sent over serial.
 This is a tool rather than a library so add it with
 ```
-cargo install print-defmt
+cargo install defmt-print
 ```

 Next, check that `pico-elf2uf2-defmt-wrapper.sh` and `pico-elf2uf2-defmt-wrapper.sh` are executable with `chmod +x`.

 Finally, ensure that you have permissions to open the serial port without sudo access!

 Often, you need to be part of the dialout group
 ```